top of page

 SALT didn’t come out of a pitch deck or a startup incubator.
 It came out of a Maine garage at an unreasonable hour, driven by one simple question: can’t I just build my own paddle?

-Why “SALT”?
+Why “SALT” though?
 Because in Maine, salt isn’t branding - it’s environment.
-It shapes the landscape.
-It preserves what matters, strips away what doesn’t, and leaves behind something honest and durable.
-The people here are gritty, practical, and quietly resilient - not loud about it, just capable.
+It shapes the coastline, tests material durability, preserves what matters, strips away what doesn’t, and leaves behind something honest and durable.
+The people here are gritty, practical, and quietly resilient - deeply capable, but not loud about it.
+That’s the essence of what SALT is building: Not hype.
+Not faceless corporate polish.
+Not a logo looking for a product.
+Just better paddles, built carefully by people who care too much, and are finally okay admitting that the caring part is the whole point.